PraveenBenjamin/POP_Unity/README.md

 # POP_Unity
 POP!
 The plight of our peeps, UKEN challenge submission

+Please read this file to completion before launching the game (or atleast until before the Commentary section).
+It describes elements critical to understanding the game's concept.

 DISCLAIMER :- THIS GAME DOES NOT REFLECT MY THOUGHTS OR OPINIONS.
 IT IS CREATED IN JEST AND THAT IS ITS ONLY INTENTION.
 IT IS ONLY MEANT TO SHOWCASE MY EXPERIENCE WITH PROGRAMMING AND UNITY.